ForgottenGlory/Masterstroke/ISSUE_TEMPLATE/bug_report.md

 ---

 **If you are reporting a crash to desktop, please attach your NET Script Framework crash log.
-This can be found in `[LS Install folder]\mods\Files Generated during playsessions launched with SKSE\NetScriptFramework\Crash`
+This can be found in `[Masterstroke Install folder]\mods\Files Generated during playsessions launched with SKSE\NetScriptFramework\Crash`

 If possible, please also attach a copy of your most recent save before the issue occurred.**

 Please check back on your bug request periodically.
 I will ask for more details sometimes and if they are not provided I will eventually close the bug report.

-**LS Version**
+**Masterstroke Version**
 Put the version of the list you are on here.

 **Describe the bug**